Italy profile

 1939 - Albania annexed.

-1940 - Italy enters World War II on German side.
+1940 - Italy enters Second World War on German side.
 Italian forces occupy British Somaliland in East Africa.

 1941 - Italy declares war on USSR.